-- a.
-When bit D7 of the Control Register is HIGH, direction of the three ports of the associated PPI chip as well as the mode can be set.
-For example, a write to Base Address +3 with data bit D7 HIGH programs port direction at Group 0 ports A, B, and C. If, for example, hex 80 is sent to Base Address +3, the Group 0 PPI will be configured in mode 0 with Ports A, B, and C as outputs. - b.
+a.
+When bit D7 of the Control Register is set high, direction of the three ports of the associated PPI chip as well as the mode can be set.
+For example, a write to Base Address +3 with data bit D7 high programs port direction at Group 0 ports A, B, and C. If, for example, hex 80 is sent to Base Address +3, the Group 0 PPI will be configured in mode 0 with Ports A, B, and C as outputs.

+- b.
 At the same time, data bit D7 is also latched in a buffer controller for the associated PPI chip.
-A HIGH state disables the buffers and, thus, all four buffers will be put in the tristate mode; i.e. disabled.
-Pull-ups on the board will provide a HIGH at each bit of each port.
-Note that even ports configured as inputs will be tri-stated. - c.
-Now, if any of the ports are to be set as outputs, you may set the values with the outputs still in the tristate condition.
+A high state disables the buffers and, thus, all four buffers will be put in the tristate mode; i.e. disabled. - c.
+Now, if any of the ports are to be set as outputs, you may set the values to the respective port with the outputs still in the tristate condition.
 (If all ports are to be set as inputs, this step is not necessary.) - d.
-When the data to be output are correct and it is desired to open the ports, it is necessary to send a byte with bit D7 LOW to base address +8 to enable the Group 0 buffers.
+If data bit D7 is low when the control byte is written, ONLY the associated buffer controller is addressed.
+If, for example, a control byte of hex 80 has been sent as previously described, and the data to be output are correct, and it is now desired to open the three ports, then it is necessary to send a control byte of hex 00 to base address +3 to enable the Group 0 buffers.
+When you do this, the buffers will be enabled.